Arshathhaq/NALA-The-Virtual-Voice-Assistant-Using-Natural-Language-Processing-in-Python/README.md

 • Features :Easy configuration of system can be done.Example commands like (”Set Alarm at Time HH:MM” , ”What is the Meaning of ’The Word’ ” , ”What is the Weather ?” , ”Search ’something’ in browser ” , etc).
+It is combinations of small python applications programs like mp3 player , alarm , weather application , and Gmail stuff like that.

 • Software used : Visual Studio Code.